Kumeyaay: Diet

 Acorns were a staple of the Kumeyaay diet, and made acorn mush they called shawii, which could be used in dough to make bread by grinding with a mano and a metate.
 Other grains like pinon nuts or chia seeds were also stone-ground and consumed.
 The Kumeyaay stored these grains in basket granaries made of willow leaves.
 They also consumed the leaves and fruits of the prickly pear and copal cactus, as well as cherries, plums, elderberries, and Manzanita berries.
 They also fermented many of these plants with water and honey to create alcohol.

 They hunted for animals such as birds, rabbits, squirrels, and woodrats, as well as larger animals like antelope, deer, and mountain sheep.
 The Kumeyaay also ate more nutrient-rich insects such as crickets, grubs and grasshoppers.

-Kamia Kumeyaay in the Imperial Valley practiced some forms of agriculture, producing maize, beans, and teparies.
-Like other Kumeyaay, though, they largely relied on gathering.
+Kamia Kumeyaay in the Imperial Valley practiced some forms of agriculture, producing maize, beans, and teparies contrary to their mountain and coastal counterparts.
+The Kamia assimilated to the Patayan culture of their neighbors in the Imperial Valley and practiced a mixed subsistence economy that included floodplain cultivation as well as hunting and gathering.